 ✺ Nonprofits must currently be operating or have a clear plan to reopen once the State of California permits the reopening of the business

 ✺ Go to CAReliefGrant.com for the latest eligibility criteria for each round

 Round 6 * CLOSED *

 - Eligible applicants: Current waitlisted small businesses and/or non-profits not selected in Rounds 1, 2, 3, 4, or 5.

 - Eligible grant award: $5,000 to $25,000

 - Details: Applicants not selected to receive a grant in Rounds 1, 2, 3, and 5 do not need to re-apply and will be automatically moved into Round 6.

-Do you own a business in the live entertainment industry? * OPENING SOON - GET READY NOW *
+Do you own a business in the live entertainment industry? * OPEN *

-The Shuttered Venue Operators Grant (SVO Grant) program (previously known as “Save Our Stages”) will provide grants to support live entertainment, theatrical, and other arts and culture businesses.
+The Shuttered Venue Operators Grant (SVO Grant) program (previously known as “Save Our Stages”) provides grants to support live entertainment, theatrical, and other arts and culture businesses.

 ✺ Live entertainment venues, live entertainment promoters, performing arts organizations, museum operators, movie theater operators, and talent representatives